Dining - with a View - in Greater Fort Lauderdale

 Here, you can have breakfast while watching the sun rise over the Atlantic, then celebrate the sunset with dinner on the Intracoastal Waterway.
 From casual vacation-type eats like coconut shrimp, to hand crafted cocktails and farm-to-table fare, here are eight great dining spots and waterfront restaurants in Fort Lauderdale.

-The newly renovated Shooters is fresh and modern with a relaxing resort-like vibe and 340 feet of dock space, so you can arrive by boat if you so choose.
+Shooters is fresh and modern with a relaxing resort-like vibe and 340 feet of dock space, so you can arrive by boat if you so choose.
 The subtle landscape lighting gives everything a warm glow, even after the sun has gone down.
 It’s the type of place where you want enjoy dinner slowly, course-by-course, from sunset to starlight, forgetting that time even exists.
 The revamped menu at Shooters is as sophisticated as the setting, with cocktails like blueberry ginger bellinis and dinner plates such as their chorizo crusted snapper and locally sourced Zellwood sweet corn.

 Locale: On the Intracoastal